 - Two classrooms - with attached pupil-centred toileting, washing and changing facilities;

 - A Sensory Studio - this newly developed room provides an immersive learning environment.
 This allows the children to be totally "immersed" in a self-contained simulated environment while experiencing it as real.
 It is a highly visual and engaging experience for all our children to further develop their technical, creative, problem-solving and speaking and listening skills.

-- Two rooms available for the use of therapists, meetings etc.
+- A meeting room - with two-way window, available for the use of therapists, meetings etc.

 - Separate food preparation area and washing machine facilities.